PoojaNair5919/blinkit-delivery-delay-analysis/README.md

 If you want to explore the project in more detail:

-- Read the full analytical investigation on Medium:
+- Read the full analytical investigation on Medium
-  **30% of Orders Are Delayed.
-Why Isn't Revenue Falling?**

-- Open the Power BI report file located in the `pbix` folder to explore the dashboards and semantic model.
+- Open the Power BI report file located in the `pbix` folder to explore the dashboards and semantic model

-- Review the semantic model diagram in the `semantic-model` folder to understand how the star schema was designed.
+- Review the semantic model diagram in the `semantic-model` folder to understand how the star schema was designed

 ---